 Jonah Hex (time period: post-American Civil War)

 If you love westerns, then you should really be reading Jonah Hex.
-Forget the tragically bad 2010 film, and get your hands on some of real Jonah Hex comics, as they really just little short western stories about a bounty hunter with a chip on his shoulder…er, or should I say, face?
+Forget the tragically bad 2010 film, and get your hands on some of real Jonah Hex comics, as they are really just little short western stories about a bounty hunter with a chip on his shoulder…er, or should I say, face?
 I enjoy both the early stuff from the 70s as well as the run DC did from 2006 to 2011, and the stuff published in 2014.

 I recommend starting with the 2014 trade, Jonah Hex: Origins, available on Amazon, then go from there.